Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

     sudo screen /dev/ttyUSB0 115200

 You should see either the FPGA boot screen, or already the login screen (if not press enter).
+Login in data:
+user: 'root'
-Login in data ( user: 'root', password: 'Roboy2016' ).
+password: 'Roboy2016'

-To find out what ip the FPGA has use:
+To find out what IP the FPGA is using:
 ::
     ifconfig